1.1 – Why should I invest?

 |Total cash after 20 years||4,26,95,771|

-With the decision to invest the surplus cash, your cash balance has increased significantly.
-The cash balance has grown to Rs.4.26Crs from Rs.1.7Crs.
-This is a staggering 2.4x times the regular amount.
-This translates to you being in a much better situation to deal with your post retirement life.
+Your cash balance has increased significantly with the decision to invest surplus cash.
+The cash balance has grown to Rs.4.26Crs from Rs.1.7Crs, a staggering 2.4x more than earlier (when you choose not to invest).
+Clearly, with the decision to invest, you are in a much better situation to deal with your post-retirement life.

 Now, going back to the initial question of why invest?
-There are few compelling reasons for one to invest..
+There are a few compelling reasons –

-- Fight Inflation – By investing one can deal better with the inevitable – growing cost of living – generally referred to as Inflation
+- Fight Inflation – By investing, one can deal better with the inevitable reality of life – the growing cost of living – generally referred to as Inflation.

-- Create Wealth – By investing one can aim to have a better corpus by the end of the defined time period.
-In the above example the time period was upto retirement but it can be anything – children’s education, marriage, house purchase, retirement holidays etc
+- Create Wealth – By investing, one can build a bigger corpus by the end of the target period.
+In the above example, the period was up to retirement, but it can be anything – children’s education, marriage, house purchase, retirement holidays, etc

-An asset class is a category of investment with particular risk and return characteristics.
-The following are some of the popular assets class…
+Think of an asset class as an investment vehicle defined by its risk and return characteristics.
+The following are some of the popular asset classes.